pharmaR/pharmapkgs/README.md

 ## Repository Functionality

-Pharma Packages provides a repository that users can point to without installing the pharmapkgs R package.
+pharmapkgs provides a repository that users can point to without installing the pharmapkgs R package.
 This can be achieved by setting the repository to the pharmapkgs repository hosted on GitHub.